RebelCode/wp-rss-aggregator/readme.txt

 The plugin can be seen in use on the [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/)

 = Credit =
 Created by Jean Galea.
-Need a [WordPress Developer](http://www.jeangalea.com/services/wordpress-consultancy-development/)?
+Need a [WordPress Freelance Developer](http://www.jeangalea.com/services/wordpress-consultancy-development/)?

 == Installation ==